rubenwardy/minetest_modding_book/_en/players/hud.md

         alt="screenshot of the HUD we're aiming for">
 </figure>

-In the above screenshot all of the elements have the same percentage position - (100%, 50%) - but different offsets.
+In the above screenshot all the elements have the same percentage position - (100%, 50%) - but different offsets.
 This allows the whole thing to be anchored to the right of the window, but to resize without breaking.

 ## Text Elements

-You can create a hud element once you have a copy of the player object:
+You can create a HUD element once you have a copy of the player object:

 {% highlight lua %}
 local player = minetest.get_player_by_name("username")